Woman (Doja Cat song)

 "Woman" is a song by American rapper and singer Doja Cat from her third studio album Planet Her (2021).
 It has been described as a fusion of Afrobeats, pop, and R&B, with the lyrical themes of divine femininity and feminism.
 After gaining popularity in Europe, where it entered the top 10 in countries like Greece, France, Denmark, Switzerland, Lithuania and Portugal, the song impacted Italian radio airplay as the album's fourth single on October 1, 2021.
-It was sent to American rhythmic contemporary radio on January 11, 2022.
-The song was a sleeper success, spending several months on the charts before slowly climbing to the Top 10.
+It was sent to American mainstream and rhythmic contemporary radios on December 14, 2021.
+The song was a sleeper success, spending several months on the charts before slowly climbing to the top 10.
 For the chart dated May 7, 2022, the song reached number seven on the Billboard Hot 100, nearly a year after it debuted.
-"Woman" received three nominations at the 65th Annual Grammy Awards including Record of the Year, Best Pop Solo Performance and Best Music Video.